mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part4/part4.md

 - If already accepted another offer but get chance to interview with another company, what do to?
   - Interview with new company
   - Reneg old company
+  - Not as high priority though since you already have an offer

 # Application Timeline
 # Hierarchy of Applications